nerdchacha/server-updating-angular-grid/README.md

     	size:10
     }

-The **rows** property in the response is configurable and the server can send data in any other property like `tickets` or `users` but the other properties should have the same name as defined above
+The **rows** property name in the response is configurable and the server can send data in any other property name like `tickets` or `users`.
+Other properties names should have the same name as defined above.